CSDN: Cross-modal Shape-transfer Dual-refinement Network for Point Cloud Completion: experiment

 \subsubsection{Test Dataset}

 The test dataset from ShapeNet-ViPC \cite{zhang2021view} consists of two parts: one contains the remaining 20\% of the 8 categories of objects for training; another one contains 4 categories that are not used during training.
 For each of the new categories, we randomly choose 200 pairs of point clouds and images.
+For a fair comparison, we follow the same setting as \cite{zhang2021view}, where images are randomly selected from the 24 viewpoints.
+Notably, the ShapeNet-ViPC dataset produces missing shapes by various kinds of occlusions (not limited to self-occlusion).
+Therefore, images from different viewpoints do not necessarily depict the missing parts.
+We test our approach when images and partial point clouds are produced under the same viewpoints.
+The results are reported in Section~\ref{viewEXP}.

-We also test our method on partial point clouds from real-world LiDAR scans, i.e., the KITTI dataset~\cite{geiger2013vision}.
-Specifically, we extract point clouds labeled as cars within the corresponding bounding boxes and then select point clouds having more than 2048 points.
+Besides, we test some methods on partial point clouds from real-world LiDAR scans, the KITTI dataset~\cite{geiger2013vision} and RGB-D scans, the Scannet dataset~\cite{dai2017scannet}.
+Following the setting of \cite{yuan2018pcn}, we extract point clouds within the corresponding bounding boxes and then select point clouds having more than 2048 points.